top of page

 Elect me because I actually care.”

-What’s almost entirely absent from our society is respect.
+What’s almost absent from our society is respect.
 Even most movies and TV shows today disrespect one or more of the following to the point that it has become a hardened cliché:

 Hollywood can’t understand why viewership across the country is declining.
 Maybe it should stop making movies that show everything in our society in a negative light.
 Maybe Hollywood—if it hates government, religion, and business so much—should show the rest of us—through fiction—how those organizations can operate constructively.